OjeWilliams/PGEXERCISES/codes/Joins.md

 \
 7.How can you output a list of all members, including the individual who recommended them (if any), without using any joins?
 Ensure that there are no duplicates in the list, and that each firstname + surname pairing is formatted as a column and ordered.
 ```
-SELECT
-    A.firstname AS memFname, A.surname AS memSname,
-	B.firstname AS recFname, B.surname AS recSname
+-- this one also a little tricky remember to use distinct and be careful with the subquery

+SELECT DISTINCT CONCAT(mem.firstname,' ',mem.surname) AS member,
+   (SELECT CONCAT(recos.firstname,' ',recos.surname) AS recommender
-FROM cd.members AS A
+    FROM cd.members AS recos
+	WHERE recos.memid = mem.recommendedby
+	)
-LEFT OUTER JOIN cd.members AS B
+FROM cd.members AS mem
-ON B.memid = A.recommendedby
-ORDER BY memsname, memfname ;
+ORDER BY member ;
 ```